jalbrzym/jalbrzym.github.io/_drafts/2016-10-02-misleading-documentation.markdown

     &lt;t:End&gt;2013-09-21T20:00:00.000Z&lt;/t:End&gt;
     &lt;t:Location&gt;Conference Room 12&lt;/t:Location&gt;
     &lt;t:RequiredAttendees&gt;
-        &lt;t:Attendee&gt;
-            &lt;t:Mailbox&gt;
-                &lt;t:EmailAddress&gt;Jan.Kowalski@exchange.local&lt;/t:EmailAddress&gt;
-            &lt;/t:Mailbox&gt;
-        &lt;/t:Attendee&gt;
+        ...
     &lt;/t:RequiredAttendees&gt;
     &lt;t:OptionalAttendees&gt;
-        &lt;t:Attendee&gt;
-            &lt;t:Mailbox&gt;
-                &lt;t:EmailAddress&gt;Jan.Nowak@exchange.local&lt;/t:EmailAddress&gt;
-            &lt;/t:Mailbox&gt;
-        &lt;/t:Attendee&gt;
+        ...
     &lt;/t:OptionalAttendees&gt;
     &lt;t:MeetingTimeZone TimeZoneName="Pacific Standard Time" /&gt;
 &lt;/t:CalendarItem&gt;
 </code></pre>

 They were nearly identical except for the different time of start and end of the meeting.
-It's obvious that they were different, because in the sample code the start time is set by using current time (`DateTime.Now`).
+It's obvious that they were different, because in the sample code the start time is set on current time (`DateTime.Now`).
 One thing was suspicious - the start and end time were set at full hour.

 I set the start and end time manually on the exact point in time and sent it.